SundayPyjamas/ai-suite-platform-docs/README.md

 ## Publishing changes

-Install our GitHub app from your [dashboard](https://dashboard.mintlify.com/settings/organization/github-app) to propagate changes from your repo to your deployment.
 Changes are deployed to production automatically after pushing to the default branch.

 ## Need help?